 (5) The conciliation rules may regulate the giving of directions.

-[Section 182M inserted by No. 31 of 2011 s.
+[Section 182M inserted: No. 31 of 2011 s.
 6.]

 182N.
 Finalising orders

 (1) The conciliation officer may, with the consent of the parties to the dispute, issue an order of the kind that an arbitrator could issue setting out matters that have been agreed to during conciliation.